mstksg/inCode/copy/entries/kmeans.md

     be valid.
 4. It's useful for the caller to guarantee they are getting what they are asking for.
-If `kMeans :: Int -> [p a] -> [p a]`, then we (as the caller) can't be sure that the result list has the number of items that you requested.
+If `kMeans :: Int -> [p a] -> [p a]`, then we (as the caller) can't be sure that the result list has the number of items that we requested.
 But because we have `kMeans :: [p a] -> Vector k (p a)`, the compiler ensures that the result has *k* items.